elitexp/aspnet/README.md

 ##Features

 a.
-Asp.Net Unobtrusive Client Side Validation support
+Asp.Net Unobtrusive Client Side Validation support<br/>
 b.
-Server Side & Client side validation with plug and play feature (autoload)
+Server Side & Client side validation with plug and play feature (autoload)<br/>
 c.
-Ajax links & ajax form submit (will be added in due course)
+Ajax links & ajax form submit (will be added in due course)<br/>
 d.
 Artisan make:aspnetmodel & make:aspnetvalidator commands for generating the validator and the model.